Sep 28, 2018 5:02 am

 4. Be prepared for Mission Creep

 If you’re doing anything less than a full gut renovation, be prepared to deal with “Mission Creep” from your contractor or architect, which goes something like this: “Well, as long as you are doing this, you might as well do that too.”
 When planning your renovation timeline, build in some time to deal with Mission Creep.
 It happened to us, but the add-on projects we did turned out surprisingly well.
 For example, when renovating our master bathroom, we decided to install ceiling lighting in the bedroom, which not only added much needed light, but also created an accent wall that makes our bedroom feel significantly more polished.
 In addition, we were living with a legacy refrigerator barely bigger than a dorm fridge, and in the last weeks of our renovation, we asked the contractor to remove some cabinets, redo a wall and install a bigger fridge.
 Kitchen renovations were not in our original plan, but these adjustments made our kitchen far more functional, and we feel the extra time involved was well worth it.
-So, don’t be afraid to improvise a bit, but remember to build that extra time into your schedule from the start.
+I, Joon Ma, suggest that you don’t be afraid to improvise a bit, but remember to build that extra time into your schedule from the start.

 Sign in or Join to reply to this Topic